 Stages Considerations and Challenges Member States (MS) and EU spectrum policy objectives MS should ensure that there is an available sufficient supply of technically harmonised spectrum for Electronic Communication Services (ECS) (EC decision) and market demand for such harmonised frequency supply.
 This implies the need to conduct a public consultation.
-National considerations / Award objectives Objective setting Identifying and articulating public policy objectives with national circumstances is a strategic part of a well-designed award.
+National considerations Objective setting / Award objectives Identifying and articulating public policy objectives with national circumstances is a strategic part of a well-designed award.
 It is important to be clear about what the Member State wants to achieve and this will then help to inform award design and other related decisions.
-This must be done within a robust national legal and analytical framework.
+This must be done within a robust national legand analytical framework.
 There is no one-size-fits-all in terms of spectrum awards.
-As a starting point, when defining the objectives of an award, you should first look at: Market / Competitive structure: This encompasses, amongst others, competition issues, asymmetries (such as
+As a starting point, when defining the objectives of an award, you should first look at: Market / Competitive structure: This encompasses, amongst others, competition issues, asymmetries (such as information or financial), number and market share of wholesale operators; number and market share of retail operators; quantity and quality of spectrum held by each wholesale operator; overall population and relevant density, existing licenses which determine obligations

-- wholesale operators; number and market share of retail operators; quantity and quality of spectrum held by each wholesale operator; overall population and relevant density, existing licenses which determine obligations (such as coverage obligations), renewal dates, etc. - Market and technological developments including the cost of raising capital; Smartphone penetration; consumer demand; existing coverage; what technologies could reasonably be expected to make use of the spectrum in the foreseeable future.
+(such as coverage obligations), renewal dates, etc.

+Market and technological developments including the cost of raising capital; Smartphone penetration; consumer demand; existing coverage; what technologies could reasonably be expected to make use of the spectrum in the foreseeable future.